luismurao/tenm/README.md

 ### Standard data thinning

-A relevant step when curating occurrence data is to eliminate duplicated geographical information, which depends on several factors including spatial autocorrelation and the spatial resolution of the modeling layers.
-Lets see what happens when we eliminate duplicated information as defined by spatial the resolution of our modeling layers.
-To do this we will use the `tenm::clean_dup` function of the `tenm` R package.
+A relevant step when curating occurrence data is to eliminate duplicated geographical information, which depends on several factors, including spatial autocorrelation and the spatial resolution of the modeling layers.
+Let’s see what happens when we eliminate duplicated information as defined by the spatial resolution of our modeling layers.
+To do this, we will use the `tenm::clean_dup` function of the `tenm` R package.

 ``` r